LeBron James says at ESPYS he will play for Lakers in upcoming season

 LOS ANGELES (AP) — LeBron James will play another season for the Los Angeles Lakers.

-The 38-year-old superstar announced his intentions at The ESPYs on Wednesday night after accepting the record-breaking performance award for becoming the NBA's career scoring leader.
+The 38-year-old superstar announced his intentions on stage at The ESPYS on Wednesday night after accepting the record-breaking performance award for becoming the NBA's career scoring leader.

 At the end of last season, in which he surpassed Kareem Abdul-Jabbar's mark, James had said he wasn't sure if he would be back.